phetsims/phet-info/doc/typescript-conventions.md

 }
 ```

-#### Statics
+#### Statics (class properties)

-One line static properties and fields will likely be better and clearer when grouped with the prototype fields declared
+One-line static properties will likely be better and clearer when grouped with the instance properties declared
 at the top of a class.
-That said, it is developer preference whether to group them or put them at the bottom of the file:
+That said, it is developer preference whether to group them or put them at the bottom of the class definition:

 ```ts
 class Person {